 3) Almost all learners—ADHD or otherwise—will produce work that's more what the instructor has in mind if they receive some degree of formative feedback along the way.
 Chunking projects helps this feedback be more manageable / useful for everyone.

-in reply to Nic, Gently Salting the Vibes
+in reply to Nic, Fermenting The Vibes

 @PacificNic @KitMuse @belehaa I don't believe either of those things.
 But I wonder if ADHD requires accommodations from teachers, employers, etc., or if it only requires the people who have it to know how to work around their own disability.